 Domination

-Theories of domination are primarily attempts to understand the value of justice, freedom, and equality by examining cases where they are absent.
-Such theories seek to clarify and systematize our judgments about what it is to be weak against uncontrolled strength, i.e., about what it is to be vulnerable, degraded, and defenseless against unrestrained power.
+Theories of domination try to understand the value of justice, freedom, and equality by examining their absence.
+Such theories seek to clarify and systematize our judgments about what it is to be vulnerable, degraded, or defenseless over against unrestrained power.

 1. Domination: The Basic Idea

 There is, of course, considerable disagreement about what domination really is.
-Even so, theorists of domination tend to agree about this much: domination is a kind of unconstrained, unjust imbalance of power that enables agents or systems to control other agents or the conditions of their actions.
+Even so, theorists of domination tend to agree about this much: domination is a kind of unconstrained, unjust power that enables agents or systems to define other agents or control the conditions of their actions.
 We can call this “the basic idea” of domination.
-The basic idea has the following components:
+The basic idea has the following components.

-1. Domination is a kind of power, and usually social power—that is, power over other people.
+Domination is a kind of power, and specifically social power—that is, power manifest in the sphere of interpersonal relations.

-2. Domination involves imbalances or asymmetries in power.
+Domination typically involves imbalances or asymmetries in power.
 The English domination comes from the Latin dominus.
-A dominus is a master, and mastery represents an extreme of social power.
-Masters usually have all but complete control over how their slaves will act or over the conditions in which they act.
-As a result, the master/slave relation is often treated as the most obvious case of domination.
+A dominus is a “master” and mastery represents an extreme of social power.
+So-called masters usually have all but complete control over how the enslaved will act or over the conditions in which they act.
+As a result, the slaver/enslaved relation is often treated as the most obvious case of domination.
+(In what follows I will avoid the language of “masters” and “slaves” given that it originally reflected the perspective of the former.)

-3. Domination has many forms.
-Traditional Roman republicanism recognized a distinction between imperium and dominium—domination by the state contrasted with domination by private parties (Pettit 1997; 31; 2001: 152ff).
-The power a master has over a slave may be the clearest case of domination, but it is not necessary to have a literal dominus in order to be dominated.
-For example, tyrants over their subjects and men over women in patriarchal societies are also common examples of domination.
-Combined with the master/slave, these examples are so common in the literature that we can refer to them together simply as the Paradigms.
-Failure to explain why the Paradigms count as domination is sometimes considered reason enough to reject a theory of domination (see Lovett 2010, Blunt 2015, and McCammon 2015).
-Other examples may not manifest the extremes of power we see in the Paradigms; but it is generally agreed that domination comes in degrees, and that someone may be dominated even if nobody has total power over them.
+Domination has many forms.
+Traditional Roman republicans recognized a distinction between imperium and dominium—domination by the state contrasted with domination by private parties (Pettit 1997; 31; 2001: 152ff).
+Being enslaved may be the clearest case of domination, but literal enslavement is not necessary.
+Tyrants over their subjects and men over women in patriarchal societies are also standard examples of domination.
+Combined with slavery, these examples are so common in the literature we can refer to them simply as the Paradigms.
+Failing to explain why the Paradigms exemplify domination is sometimes considered reason enough to reject a theory of domination (see Lovett 2010, Blunt 2015, and McCammon 2015).
+Other examples may not manifest the extremes of power we see in the Paradigms, but it is generally recognized that domination comes in degrees, and someone may be dominated even if nobody has total power over them.

-4. Dominating power is in some sense unconstrained.
-It is up to masters how they will or will not use their power.
-Such power is often described as arbitrary or discretionary; or, perhaps, unlimited by the interests of those under its sway; or, perhaps, projects only the vision of the world most favorable to the empowered while preventing the subjugated from seeing themselves or the world on their own terms.
-However it is characterized, that claim that domination counts as such because of the absence of some limit recurs in many theories.
+Dominating power is in some sense unconstrained.
+It is often described as arbitrary or discretionary; or, perhaps, unlimited by the interests of those under its sway; or, perhaps, projecting a worldview most favorable to the empowered while preventing the subjugated from seeing themselves or the world on their own terms.
+However characterized, the claim that domination involves the absence of control or limitation recurs in many theories.

-5. Domination is an unjust or morally illegitimate form of social power.
+Domination is an unjust or morally illegitimate form of social power.
 Whatever domination turns out to be, it is morally serious.
 It is a complaint (Pettit 2005).
 To be dominated is typically to have cause for indignation and resentment against the dominator or against institutions that dominate or make domination possible.
+(As we will see, agreement that domination is morally wrong is not the same as agreement about whether the best conception of domination is moralized.
+See section 4 below.)
+It is more common for theorists of domination to assume than to explain its injustice.
+This is probably because the Paradigms are also prime exemplars of unjust social relations.

-Much contemporary disagreement about domination involves competing answers to three questions: (1) Who, or what, can dominate?
-(2) Is it possible to dominate merely by having power with a certain structure, or is domination an exercise or an abuse of power?
+Contemporary disagreement about domination often involves competing answers to three questions: (1) Who, or what, can dominate?
+(2) Does domination involve the mere existence of power with a certain structure or is domination an exercise of power?
 (3) Exercised or unexercised, what kind of power is domination?
-The remainder of this entry will address each of these questions in turn, then conclude with a survey of how the idea of domination has been used in recent applied ethical theory.
-It will become clear as we examine competing answers to these three questions that different theorists have very different ideas of why, exactly, we need a theory of domination.
-There may be wide agreement that we need the idea of domination to make sense of unjust power relations, but unjust power relations are wildly varied, and theorists of domination disagree not only about which varieties most need to be understood, but about how theorizing domination helps us to understand them.
+The remainder of this entry will address each of these questions and conclude with a survey of how the idea of domination features in recent applied ethical and political theory.
+It will become clear as we examine various answers to these three questions that there are very different ideas of why, exactly, we need a theory of domination.
+There may be wide agreement that we need a theory of domination to make sense of unjust power relations, but unjust power relations are wildly varied, and theorists of domination disagree not only about which varieties most need to be understood, but about how theorizing domination helps us to understand them.

 2. Who, or What, Can Dominate?